eliav-lavi/mox-server/README.md

 **mox** is an easy-to-use mock server aimed at facilitating local development & testing scenarios.
 To support this, mox allows to dynamically create & manipulate endpoints on its server.
 The created mock endpoints are available at the same port mox is running at.

+## Use Cases

+Classic use-cases for using mox is when writing component tests for a microservice, which may be implemented in any language.
+Instead of bringing up collaboratoring HTTP services, which might be complicate and resource-heavy, mox can help by serving mocked responses instead.
+Any endpoint defined in mox is fully customizable and updatable, so you can test different scenarios easily.

+It is also useful for local development - mox allows spinning up a microservice on its own, without doing the same with its collaborating HTTP services.
+Along with [mox-ui](https://github.com/eliav-lavi/mox-ui), it is easy to manually adjust the responses of collaborators in order to experience & manually test the difference in the application's behavior.

+Needless to say, **mox is not intended to be used in production** or any world-facing environment for obvious security reasons.

 ## Setup
 If you're using Docker, the simplest way to get started is with `docker-compose up -d`.
 This will bring up the server itself at port `9898`.

 ## Usage
 NOTE: [mox-ui](https://github.com/eliav-lavi/mox-ui) is recommended for easy manual management of mox.
 Should you need to call the server API directly (e.g. in a testing scenario), you may use the following abilities.